alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

     * Players have a limited time to cancel evolutions, pressing 'B' at the last millisecond could cause the games to become out of sync.
     * Nothing else has a limited time to send an input (not even in battles).
   * A possible solution could be 'pausing' the evolution animation indefinitely and wait for the player's 'B' input (if any).
-  * Anyway, **this is why players can't cancel trade evolutions**.
+  * Anyway, **this is why players can't cancel cancel evolutions**.
 Also probably the reason why everstones were introduced!

 * Once it ends, the master will repeatedly send 0x62 (14 times) followed by a stream of 0x00 (9 times), the slave returns this same sequence.